carbon-language/carbon-lang/mlir/docs/Canonicalization.md

 *   `constant-like` operations are uniqued and hoisted into the entry block of the first parent barrier region.
-This is a region that is either isolated from above, e.g. the entry block of a function, or one marked as a barrier via the `shouldMaterializeInto` method on the `OpFolderDialectInterface`.
+This is a region that is either isolated from above, e.g. the entry block of a function, or one marked as a barrier via the `shouldMaterializeInto` method on the `DialectFoldInterface`.

 ## Defining Canonicalizations